3 Reasons to Choose Loose Yerba Mate Over Energy Drinks Posted on 20 Feb 11:43 , 0 comments

 You need something gentle yet potent.

 1. Holy Mate! is Delicious - Holy Mate! is a blend of our signature ECOTEAS unsmoked yerba mate with tulsi and a pinch of peppermint.
-Holy Mate! is full bodied yet floral, deeply satisfying yet light on its feet.
+Holy Mate! is deeply satisfying yet light on its feet.

 2. Holy Mate!
 Works - Holy Mate! will give you the energy boost you're looking for.
 Gram for gram, Holy Mate! has about as much caffeine as green tea.
 But unlike green tea, you can brew it "yerba mate strong."

 3. Holy Mate Reduces Adrenal Fatigue - Many people mistakenly think of tulsi as a sedative.
 Tulsi will not make you sleepy.
-Tulsi reduces your body's levels of the stress hormone cortisol.
+Tulsi reduces levels of the stress hormone cortisol.
 Chronic excess cortisol can contribute to many maladies, from hypertension and heart disease to obesity and suppressed immunity.
 By reducing cortisol, tulsi opens the window for your body's natural energy to return.
-I know what you're thinking: What a great herb to blend with yerba mate's balanced medley of stimulation, nutrition, and antioxidants!
+Tulsi is a great herb to blend with yerba mate's balanced medley of stimulation, nutrition, and antioxidants!

 I'm particularly fond of Holy Mate! in the doldrums after lunch, or when I go out dancing.